MystenLabs/nautilus/src/nautilus-server/src/apps/seal-example/README.md

 }
 ```

 This function ensures the signature is verified against the enclave public key.
 The transaction sender matches the enclave's wallet address.
-The `id` can be anything.
+The `id` can be anything that identifies the key identity, e.g. `weather-api-key` in bytes. .

 ## Using the seal-example weather service: